MichaelTenamore/michaeltenamore.github.io/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software engineer based in Wisconsin specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+I'm a software engineer based in WI specializing in building (and occasionally designing) exceptional, high-quality websites and applications.